Disease Guide ·Boxer Cardiomyopathy ·2026

 5What are the three forms of Boxer cardiomyopathy?

-Category 1: Asymptomatic with VPCs on Holter — the dog appears healthy but has detectable arrhythmias.
-Category 2: Fainting (syncope) caused by sustained ventricular tachycardia — the most common presentation.
-Category 3: Myocardial dysfunction leading to congestive heart failure — the heart becomes enlarged and weakened.
-Categories can overlap and progress.
-Most dogs are diagnosed in Category 1 or 2.
-Category 3 carries the worst prognosis.
+Category 1: Asymptomatic with VPCs on Holter.
+Category 2: Fainting from ventricular tachycardia (most common).
+Category 3: Myocardial dysfunction with heart failure.
+Most diagnosed in Categories 1 or 2.
+Category 3 has worst prognosis.

 6Should I exercise my Boxer with ARVC?